 Setting the Scene: What is Forensic Psychology?

-Giving Birth to Criminals?
+Giving Birth to Criminals

 This lesson dives deeper into the world of the 'criminal' by questioning our own misperceptions and automatic beliefs of what constitutes a 'criminal', what we think a 'criminal' must look and act like.
-These misperceptions, beliefs and attitudes of 'criminals' and 'offenders' are largely socialized and then subsequently internalized into our being by our parents and teachers when growing up.
+These misperceptions, beliefs and attitudes of 'criminals' and 'offenders' are largely socialised and then subsequently internalised into our being by our parents and teachers when growing up.
 While not every person will commit a crime in their lifetime, it is important to consider what stops the majority of people from breaking the law in the first place and perhaps identifying the missing link for criminal.